 The video recipe of the flatbread you can find in my Instagram highlights!
 Don’t miss it out!

 - about 1 cup cold plain thick Greek-style yoghurt

 - 1 grated garlic clove

 - 1/4 teaspoon fine salt

 - Spread the flour on a clean working surface.
 Make a well in the centre and add the yoghurt.
+Combine flour and yoghurt together using your fingers.
 Knead the dough until it becomes very soft and stretchy.
-Add more flour if the dough too sticky.
+Add more flour if the dough is too sticky.
 In this recipe, you can find the approximate amount of ingredients because each flour has different hydration and yogurt has a different thickness.

 Divide the dough into 8 equal parts.
-Roll each piece into the ball, then use a rolling pin to roll out each piece into 2 mm thick rounds.
+Roll each piece into a ball, then use a rolling pin to roll out each piece into 2 mm thick rounds.

 Don’t forget to dust with flour the working surface and rolling pin time to times to prevent sticking.
 A flatbread sticking to a work surface or a baking sheet means that it will have holes.
 This is fatal as it lets the steam developed by high heat escape once the bread is being cooked.

 - Preheat a cast iron pan.
 Cook the flatbread on a hot dry pan, about 2 minutes on each side.
 The flatbreads need to trap steam inside which will split them from within and form 2 distinct layers within a pillow-shaped bread.
 Cast iron pan works great for this.
 Even if the bread will still taste good without that balloon-effect but the puffing is still important for its general texture.

 - For garlic butter: mix all ingredients in a small bowl using a small whisk.
 Brush the hot flatbreads all over with garlic butter.
 Enjoy!